HackaDOT-East-Asia/Summer-HackaDOT-2023/topics/topic4/README.md

-# Topic 4: Build a ZK-DApp on Polkadot (Mentor: TBD, Manta Network)
+# Topic 4: Build a ZK-DApp on Polkadot
+> Mentor: Manta Network